George Buddy Król

 Pete appeared confused when he saw both beds occupied.
 Marty was in neither, but Pete went up to one of them and shook the occupant.

-A boy with auburn hair awoke, saw Pete, and said, "Pete, you've come back to get me!"
+A boy with blond hair awoke, saw Pete, and said, "Pete, you've come back to get me!"

 "No, Buddy, we're here for Marty."